Valtix Brings Flexibility in Cloud Network Security Architecture

 - East-West – block lateral movement of threats between VPCs, to PaaS, between clouds, and to on-premises networks

-Now, Valtix gives you the flexibility to deploy with separate east-west and egress Gateways, or create a combined east-west and egress Gateway.
+Now, Valtix cloud network security architecture gives you the flexibility to deploy with separate east-west and egress Gateways, or create a combined east-west and egress Gateway.
 The combined Gateway allows you to consolidate network security across multiple use cases.
-Separate Gateways for each use case allows a clearer segmentation to match the policy and business needs.
-For example, perimeter security (ingress and egress) are managed by a different team, while the east-west is a separate policy and management domain.
-If you choose to use the combined Gateway, make sure to increase the min/max auto scaling settings to ensure that there is sufficient elasticity in dealing with the increased traffic that must be inspected.
+Separate Gateways for each use case allow a clearer segmentation to match the policy and business needs.
+For example, perimeter security (ingress and egress) is managed by a different team, while the east-west is a separate policy and management domain.
+If you choose to use the combined Gateway, make sure to increase the min/max auto-scaling settings to ensure there is sufficient elasticity in dealing with the increased traffic that must be inspected.
 For more information or guidance on which one to select, talk to your Sales Engineer or contact us at firstname.lastname@example.org

 Time Series Log Analytics